These are the Colours Your Eyes Can’t See

 Is it possible to see impossible colours?

-The opponent process theory of colour perception was developed in the 1970s, suggesting that it is impossible for humans to percept the impossible colours.
-However, since then, a number of studies – starting with a famous 1980s experiment – have claimed that it is possible to “trick” the brain into seeing these colours.
+The opponent process theory was developed in the 1970s.
+It suggests that it is impossible for humans to perceive the so-called impossible colours.
+However, since its origin, a number of studies – starting with a famous 1980s experiment – have claimed that it is possible to “trick” the brain into seeing these colours.

 This experiment – which it is not recommended you try at home – involved subjects staring at an image made up of two strips: one red and one green.
 The subjects’ heads were stabilised with a chin rest and their eye movements were tracked using a camera.
 The images moved with their eye movements to ensure their eyes remained fixed on the opposing colours and they received a continuous wavelength of light.

-The results of the experiment were surprising, even to the researchers.
-In the right conditions and for the right amount of time, the border between the opposing colours seemed to gradually dissolve, and the so-called forbidden or impossible colours emerged.
+The results of the experiment suggested that, in the right conditions, the border between the two opposing colours seemed to gradually dissolve, allowing participants to see the impossible colours between them!

-If you would like to learn more about Laser Eye Surgery, get in touch with one of our friendly clinic coordinators or Book a Consultation today.
+Colour perception isn’t the only way to improve your vision.
+If you’d like to learn more about Laser Eye Surgery, get in touch with one of our friendly clinic coordinators or Book a Consultation today!